| Enjoy Your BMX - But Always Wear Your Helmet MX

 generated by the races certainly provides everyone with great

 entertainment," said Mr Till.
+Each

 race has a maximum of eight riders, categorised by age and ability.
 This